KDHIR004/Automatify_project/README.md

 **Speech recognition:** this tool offers the output of text through voice input

 ### Implemenation :-
 The implementaion is fairly simple as Flask is used to build this webapp.
-We have expanded our knowledge in python, javascript, css and other requisites as we required them while building this web app
+We have expanded our knowledge in python, javascript, css and other requisites as we required them while building this web app.
+We used javascript and python to program the backend of the project and html css and javascript to program the front or the user ui of the webapp

 ### Setup:-
 libraries used consists of flask for building basic Flask structure ....
 SpeechRecognition for Speech Recognition tool, googletrans for Language translator and PIL and pytesseract for Image text extraction tool

-install them by
+Install these by
   > `pip install requirements.txt`

 ### Working:-
 The user ends up in main webpage which then leads to different routes for each tool and then sub routes for each feature in the tool

-### Outcomes:-
-we learned this and that while doing this project ....